akza07/apk-batch-install/README.md

 Split-APKs are not supported...
 I think.

 I made it only to make the Installation of extensions for Tachiyomi and Changing Custom ROMs easier.

+As for the License, I'm just learning about different licenses and MIT seems really FOSSy.